OnionIoT/documentation/docs/firmware/how-to-build-firmware.md

 bash onion_buildenv build_all_firmware
 ```

-The build should take less than 5 minutes.
+The build should take **about 2 minutes.** It might be more or less depending on the CPU performance of your development computer.

 #### 2. Locate the compiled firmware image